Kong/kong/CONTRIBUTING.md

-## Contributing code and documentation changes
+# Contributing to Kong

+## Got a question or problem?

+Discuss it on the [Google Group](https://groups.google.com/forum/#!forum/konglayer) or chat with us on [Gitter](https://gitter.im/Mashape/kong).

+## Found a bug?

+We would like to hear about it.
+Please [submit an issue][new-issue] on GitHub and we will follow up.
+Even better, we would appreaciate a [Pull Request][new-pr] with a fix for it.

+## Want a feature?

+Fell free to request a feature by [submitting an issue][new-issue] on GitHub and open the discussion.

-If you have a bugfix or a new feature that you would like to contribute to Kong, please find or open an issue about it first.
-Talk about what you would like to do.
-It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.
+If you'd like to implement a new feature, please consider opening an issue first to talk about it.
+It may be that somebody is already working on it, or that there are particular issues that you should be aware of before implementing the change.
+If you are about to open a Pull Request, please make sure to follow the [submissions guidelines][new-pr].

-We enjoy working with contributors to get their code accepted.
-There are many approaches to fixing a problem and it is important to find the best approach before writing too much code.

-The process for contributing to any of the Kong repositories is similar.
-Details for individual projects can be found below:

-### Fork and clone the repository

-You will need to fork the main Kong code or documentation repository and clone it to your local machine.
-See [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo) for help.

-Further instructions for specific projects are given below.
+## Submission Guildelines

+### Submitting an issue

+Before you submit an issue, search the archive, maybe you will find that a similar one already exists.

+If you are submitting an issue about a bug, please include the following:

+- The platform you are running Kong on
+- The version of Kong you are running
+- Steps to reproduce the issue
+- Eventually, logs from your `error.log` file.
+You can find this file at `<nginx_working_dir>/logs/error.log`

-### Submitting your changes
+### Submitting a Pull Request

-Once your changes and tests are ready to submit for review:

-#### 1. Test Your Changes

-Run the test suite to make sure that nothing is broken.

-#### 2. Rebase Your Changes

-Update your local repository with the most recent code from the main Kong repository, and rebase your branch on top of the latest master branch.
+Before submitting your Pull Request please make sure to:

+- Include tests with your changes.
+If your changes introduce a new feature, please include tests with it.
+If it fixes a bug, please create a test to validate the fix.
+- Rebase your commits.
+It may be that new commits have been introduced on the branch your are opening your Pull Request against.
+Rebasing will update your branch with the most resent code and make your changes easier to review.
+- Consider squashing your commits.
 We prefer your initial changes to be squashed into a single commit.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.
 As a final step before merging we will either ask you to squash all commits yourself or we'll do it for you.

-#### 3. Submit a Pull Request

-Update your local repository with the most recent code from the main Kong repository, and rebase your branch on top of the latest master branch.
-We prefer your initial changes to be squashed into a single commit.
-Later, if we ask you to make changes, add them as separate commits.
-This makes them easier to review.
-As a final step before merging we will either ask you to squash all commits yourself or we'll do it for you.
+- Run the test suite with `make test-all`.

+If all went well, we are eager to see your contribution, feel free to submit your Pull Request!

+[new-issue]: #submitting-an-issue
+[new-pr]: #submitting-a-pull-request